 2 tablespoons unseasoned rice wine vinegar

-Place the crabmeat in a colander and let it drain for five minutes.
+1Prepare the crab: Place the crabmeat in a colander and let it drain for at least 5 minutes.
 Then, pick through the crabmeat for any bits of shell and remove them.